alexanderhay2020/499_pneumatic/README.md

   </center>
 </p>

-### Circuit
+### Control Device

 The PIC32 communicates with the pressure sensor using one of the analog input pins.
 A voltage divider (not shown) brings the max voltage from the sensor from 5v down to a more tolerable 3.3V.
 The PIC's analog-to-digital converter (ADC) converts the analog voltage into a digital signal.
 Configuration of the ADC for this project can be found [here](https://github.com/alexanderhay2020/499_pneumatic/blob/master/firmware/src/adc.c).
-To reduce noise. an average is taken across 10 voltage samples.
-This increases accuracy at the cost of latency.
+System status is displayed to a 320x240 LCD touchscreen.
+It monitors system pressure, sensor frequency, serial communications, and touch sensitivity, and can graph sensor data in real time.

 <p>
     <center><img src="/design/circuit.png" width="80%;" height="50%;" alt/>